-When you buy socks, you normally get them in pairs.
-But with Throx, you get three for every set you buy.
+Ever wondered why socks always seem to disappear?
+Throx solves this everyday mystery by selling socks in sets of three, ensuring you always have a spare.
 Founder Edwin Heaven’s novel idea is solving a simple issue as the average person loses 15 socks every year!
 He pitched the idea on Shark Tank but wasn’t able to get a deal.
-Fast forward to 2024 and Throx is worth an estimated $2 million.
+Fast forward to 2025 and Throx is worth an estimated $2 million.

 Edwin Heaven is a creative mind from San Francisco.
 Not much is known about his educational background because he grew up in a movie theater.
 As a kid, he spent a lot of time watching comedy classics and cartoons.

-Growing up he was inspired to become an artist.
-He started as an author, mostly known for writing the critically acclaimed book “The World’s Most Handsome Man.”
+Growing up he was inspired to become an artist and started as an author, mostly known for writing the critically acclaimed book “The World’s Most Handsome Man.”
 Heaven was hired as a screenwriter for Stan Lee’s Howard the Duck.

 Eventually, he became a film director, with his most notable work being “The Organist.”
 Outside of film and writing, Edwin worked in the branding department of eGroups, a startup that Yahoo acquired for $500 million.

 Like many people, one of Edwin’s most frustrating problems was losing a sock.
-One day, he finally wanted to do something about it and had an idea about how you should sell socks in pairs of three.
+One day, he finally wanted to do something about it and had an idea about selling socks in pairs of three.

 In 2003, he manufactured the first batch of his socks and cleverly named it Throx.
 He packaged them in threes and sold them for the price of one.
-He did a lot of online and direct sales at the beginning.
+At the beginning, he did a lot of online and direct sales

-In 2009, he appeared on season one of Shark Tank, seeking $50,000 for a 25% equity stake.
-Edwin showed up in a suit and made a quirky introduction.
+In 2009, Edwin appeared on the first season of Shark Tank, seeking $50,000 for 25% equity.
+Dressed in a suit, he delivered a quirky pitch that amused the Sharks but didn’t convince them.

 The Sharks believed the novelty items would struggle to get repeat orders and the larger players in the market could crush the business if it gained any market share.
 All the Sharks dropped out and Edwin went home empty-handed.
 Despite not getting a deal, it’s one of the most memorable pitches on Shark Tank.